taylanozgurertas/Confession_App_Bloc_Hive_Supabase/README.md

 # Confession App

-This is my project and it has Solid Clean Architecture implementation.
+It has Solid Clean Architecture implementation.
-This project can be used for starting a project which has an auth feature.

 It contains: